shimiguri/shellcode_injection/README.md

 **(🧡) That being said, if you notice something poorly done (probably hard not to) please go ahead and contact me or issue a request.
 I have a lot to learn!**

 P.S:<br>
-  If anything you find on this git profile helps you or shows you something you werent aware of, you can let me know on discord!
+  🔸If anything you find on this git profile helps you or shows you something you werent aware of, you can let me know on discord!